 - 1. Demonstrate growth in familiarity with people, places, events, and concepts in passages of the Old and New Testaments through the Bible knowledge tests administered in the freshman and senior years. - 2.
 Successfully complete all courses required for this program. - 3.
 Complete all Advanced Biblical Studies courses with at least a C and attain a minimum cumulative GPA of 2.4 for all Bible (BI) courses. - 4.
 Satisfy all KCU Graduation Requirements. - 5.
-KCU does not allow students to take more than 24% of their classes in a non-traditional format (e.g., internet or online classes).
-For a 121 hour program, no more than 30 hours may be in a non-traditional format.
+KCU does not allow students to take more than 49% of their classes in a nontraditional format (e.g., internet or online classes).
+For a 121 hour program, no more than 59 hours may be in a non-traditional format. - 6.
+Complete and pass three SaBRE classes (see page 32).